zehroque21/datalake/README.md

 ---

-This repository contains a **secure** and complete datalake solution that combines data engineering best practices with infrastructure as code (IaC).
-The platform provides a robust and hardened environment for data processing and analysis at scale, using Apache Airflow for orchestration and Delta Lake for reliable storage.
+This repository contains a **secure** and complete datalake solution that combines modern data engineering best practices with infrastructure as code (IaC).
+The platform provides a robust and hardened environment for data processing and analysis at scale, using **Prefect** for orchestration and Delta Lake for reliable storage.

 ## 🚀 Overview

 The solution automatically provisions a modern, **security-hardened** datalake infrastructure on Amazon Web Services (AWS), integrating:

-- **Apache Airflow** for data pipeline orchestration
+- **🌊 Prefect** for modern data pipeline orchestration
-- **Delta Lake** for transactional and versioned storage
+- **📊 Delta Lake** for transactional and versioned storage
-- **AWS S3** for scalable and durable storage
+- **☁️ AWS S3** for scalable and durable storage
-- **EC2** optimized and hardened for data processing
+- **🖥️ EC2** optimized and hardened for data processing
-- **CI/CD** integrated via GitHub Actions
+- **🔄 CI/CD** integrated via GitHub Actions
-- **Security-first** approach with no SSH access
+- **🔒 Security-first** approach with no SSH access

+## 🌊 Why Prefect?

+We chose **Prefect** over traditional orchestrators for its modern approach:

+- ✅ **Python-first** - Native Python workflows, no complex DAG syntax
+- ✅ **Modern UI** - Beautiful, intuitive web interface with real-time monitoring
+- ✅ **Simple deployment** - No dependency hell, works out of the box
+- ✅ **Better debugging** - Clear error messages and easy troubleshooting
+- ✅ **Flexible execution** - Local development, cloud deployment, hybrid workflows
+- ✅ **Type safety** - Built-in data validation and type checking

 ## 🔒 Security Features